docker/docs/content/security/for-admins/hardened-desktop/settings-management/json-file-configure.md

 ---
-description: How to configure Settings Management for Docker Desktop
+description: How to configure Settings Management for Docker Desktop using a .json file
 keywords: admin, controls, rootless, enhanced container isolation
-title: Configure Settings Management
+title: Configure with a .json file
 aliases:
  - /desktop/hardened-desktop/settings-management/configure/
+ - /security/for-admins/settings-management/configure/
 ---

 >**Note**
 >
 >Settings Management is available to Docker Business customers only.

-This page contains information for admins on how to configure Settings Management to specify and lock configuration parameters to create a standardized Docker Desktop environment across the organization.
+This page contains information for admins on how to configure Settings Management with an `admin-settings.json` file to specify and lock configuration parameters to create a standardized Docker Desktop environment across the organization.

-Settings Management is designed specifically for organizations who don’t give developers root access to their machines.

-### Prerequisites
+## Prerequisites

 - [Download and install Docker Desktop 4.13.0 or later](/desktop/release-notes.md).
 - As an administrator, you need to [enforce sign-in](/security/for-admins/enforce-sign-in/_index.md).
-This is because this feature requires a Docker Business subscription and therefore your Docker Desktop users must authenticate to your organization for this configuration to take effect.
-Enforcing sign-in ensures that your Docker Desktop developers always authenticate to your organization, even though they can authenticate without it and the feature will take effect.
-Enforcing sign-in guarantees the feature always takes effect.
+This is because the Enhanced Container Isolation feature requires a Docker Business subscription and therefore your Docker Desktop users must authenticate to your organization for this configuration to take effect.

+## Setup

 ### Step one: Create the `admin-settings.json` file and save it in the correct location